Amutheezan/amutheezan.github.io/_posts/2021-05-31-fixfuturebus+.md

   undefine send_msg;
 endstartstate;
 ```
 * invariants - define the cases which determine the correct states of the system, or checking the validity of the system.
-Invariants keeps unchanged.
+We don't need to change the invariants from initial verification, we can still use the same invariants, and check whether any of these invariants failed or not.

 ```c